Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 ## Why learn this?

 Network and asynchronous operations are a big part of front end development.
-It's really important that you understand how this works.
+You must understand how this works.

 **Questions about asynchronous actions are some of the most common questions at interviews.*